Stan V. Smith Terms

-- The deposit/retainer on Standard personal injury matters is $1,250 and is refundable, if work has not commenced, less an expert witness reservation fee of $625.
-Combined, Complex and commercial litigation matters may involve a more substantial deposit/retainer, starting at $2,500.
-A retainer is needed to commence work on your case.
+- The deposit/retainer/advance on Standard and Combined personal injury matters is $2,500 and is refundable, if work has not commenced, less an expert witness reservation fee of $625.
+Complex and commercial litigation matters may involve a more substantial deposit/retainer/advance, starting at $3,500, to as much as $10,000 (or more), depending on the scope of the project.
+A deposit/retainer/advance is needed to commence work on your case.

 - You must be satisfied with the quality of our services (independent of the outcome of your case) or you do not owe a fee.
 If there is a question or concern in this regard, please contact us within 30 days of receipt of our invoice.
 We will make every effort to meet your expectations and resolve any issues.